 Symptoms of High Cholesterol

-High cholesterol usually causes no noticeable symptoms.
+One of the most important things to know about high cholesterol symptoms is that they usually donāt exist.
 Many people are unaware of the condition until a blood test or a heart-related event occurs.

 In advanced cases, cholesterol buildup may lead to: